dh-notes/pandoc-workflow/pandoctut.md

 # Getting in touch with your inner terminal

 Modern operating systems are designed to obscure the file structure on your hard drive.
 There is a good reason for this: many system files have long and confusing names, and should not be touched.
 Taking a few moments to get in touch with your filing system will help orient your activities immensely.
 You need to learn only a few commands to get started.
 First, open your terminal window.
 You should see a prompt that looks something like this: `[~]$`.
-The tilde indicates your "home" directory,^[In fact you can type `cd ~` at any point to return to your home directory, while `/` indicates the root, or the top-most directory on your drive.] and the dollar sign is just a prompt for you to type something.
+The tilde indicates your "home" directory,^[In fact you can type `cd ~` at any point to return to your home directory, while `/` indicates the root, or the top-most directory on your drive.].
+The dollar sign is just a prompt for you to type something.
+The dollar sign in the instructions indicates you must type what follows into the terminal prompt.
 It is very likely that your "Documents" folder is located here.
-Type `pwd` and then hit enter to list the full name of your working directory.
-Use `pwd` whenever you feel lost in the command prompt.
+Type `$ pwd` and then hit enter to list the full name of your working directory.
+Use `$ pwd` whenever you feel lost in the command prompt.

-The next command is `ls` (list) which simply lists the files in the current directory.^[Remember to hit enter after every command.]
-Finally, you can type `cd DIRECTORY_NAME` to change directory and `cd ..` to go back up the folder structure.
+The next command is `$ ls` (list) which simply lists the files in the current directory.^[Remember to hit enter after every command.]
+Finally, you can type `$ cd DIRECTORY_NAME` to change directory and `$ cd ..` to go back up the folder structure.
 Once you start typing the directory name, use the *tab* key to auto complete the text--this is particularly useful for long directory names, or directories names that contain spaces.

 These three commands: `pwd`,  `ls`,  and `cd` are all you need for this tutorial.
 Practice them for a few minutes to navigate you documents folder, and think about they way you have organized your files.
 At some point you should raise your terminal awareness by going through Zed.
 A. Shaw's excellent *Command Line Crash Course.*^[<http://cli.learncodethehardway.org/book/>].